 - All IVHQ programs are required to adhere to IVHQ's Risk Management Policy.

 - All volunteers have access to 24/7 in-country support from our local team.

 |Currency||South African Rand (ZAR)|

 Weather and climate

 The subtropical location, moderated by the Atlantic and Indian Oceans on three sides of the country and the altitude of the central plateau, are responsible for the warm temperatures typical of South Africa.
-Across much of the country, summer (December to February) is characterized by hot, sunny weather with temperatures averaging around 25°C (77°F).
+Across much of the country, summer (December to February) is characterised by hot, sunny weather with temperatures averaging around 25°C (77°F).
 Winter (May to September) is cooler and drier with evening temperatures averaging around 10 °C (50°F).
 In Cape Town, sporadic showers and chilly winds are common during the winter months, but with daytime temperatures can average around 15°C (59°F).